Cape Dorset Island (Nunavut Canada)

-Dorset Island (aka Cape Dorset Island) is located in Hudson Strait (Nunavut, Arctic Canada), off the Foxe Peninsula (southwest Baffin Island).
-Dorset Island is serviced by the Cape Dorset airport and has a harbour located on the northern shore.
-Within 10 km (6 ml) from Dorset there are several other isles, the largest of which are Mallik (to the northwest), Okolli (to the southwest) and Sakkiak (southeast of Okolli).
+The island is serviced by the Cape Dorset airport and has a harbour located on the northern shore.
+Within 10 km (6 mi) from Dorset there are several other isles, the largest of which are Mallik (to the northwest), Okolli (to the southwest) and Sakkiak (southeast of Okolli).
 Mallik Island (to the north) is joined to Dorset by sand and large boulders.

-- Cape Dorset harbour is a natural harbour waterway formed by the Mallik's southeastern and Dorset's northwestern coasts.
+Cape Dorset has a natural harbour waterway formed by Mallik's southeastern and Dorset's northwestern coasts.
 This anchorage area may have heavy wind conditions and often fogs during navigation season (early August - mid-October).
 Ice break-up occurs in July, freeze-up - in November.
 Ice thickness in the winter is over 1 m (3 ft).

 Cape Dorset Island cruise terminal